Colona, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $64,643, and the median income for a family was $76,195.
 Males had a median income of $51,493 versus $23,167 for females.
 The per capita income for the city was $33,759.
 About 3.9% of families and 6.2% of the population were below the poverty line, including 8.0% of those under age 18 and 1.8% of those age 65 or over.

 Transportation

 Quad Cities MetroLINK provides bus service on Route 30 connecting Colona to destinations across the Quad Cities.

 Education

 The central portion of Colona is zoned to Colona School District 190 (elementary school) and United Township High School District 30.
 Some outerlying portions are in Geneseo Community Unit School District 228 while others are in Orion Community Unit School District 223.